UPDATE: I am not associated with VBikes in Dallas. Please contact VBikes. Thanks!

 If you have wondered about the silver bicycles with yellow wheels parked in downtown Dallas, Ft.
 Worth, Denton and Las Colinas, here’s the 411.
-I had seen these oversized, silver BMX bikes parked in loose bunches on sidewalks in downtown and Las Colinas, so I decided to give it a try.
+I had seen these oversize, silver BMX bikes parked in loose bunches on sidewalks in downtown and Las Colinas, so I decided to give it a try.
 The most unusual thing about this bike share program is that the bikes are not locked down to a permanent rack, but rather are scattered around on sidewalks and at train stations with their rear wheels locked.

 How to Ride VBikes in Dallas

 First I searched the App Store for “VBike” with no luck.
 After searching for “VBikes” I found the app, and its description’s full-frontal assault on the English language.
 There’s no pricing, nor mention of how it works anywhere in the description.
 Like an idiot I downloaded it anyway.

 The download and setup was quick and easy, although still lacked pricing.
 The app requested a $99 refundable deposit via credit card or PayPal, so like an idiot I did that too.

 So now I have a new app, money on my account, and time enough to take a spin.
 The first step is to find a VBike.
 Not quite so simple though.
 Upon opening the app you are shown a Google map without even a hint of where to find a bike.
 You must be pretty darn close before you start seeing bikes pop up on the map.
 If you didn’t already know they were parked downtown, then you’d have no idea where to find one.